Skip to Main Content

 • Put together custom course guides to assist students with class research

-• Meet individually with students or groups
+• Meet individually with students or groups (dependent on size of class)

 • Create custom sessions based on your needs